Fine-art mosaics & more

 Susan Altman makes primarily mosaics, especially from discarded materials.
 She loves colors and building things, and likes her art to serve a function.
 A passionate environmentalist, she incorporates discarded and used materials into her work whenever possible: wood from construction projects, pots and pans, broken pottery, keys and hardware, discarded furniture, bottle caps, rocks, seashells, and once-loved toys.
 She makes wall hangings, free-standing sculptures, stepping stones and garden ornaments, and jewelry.

-For seven years Susan served on the ArtsMedford (formerly the Medford Arts Center Inc.) board of directors, as president for two years, clerk for three, and nominating committee member for one.
+Susan is a board member of Arts Collaborative Medford, which is opening a community arts center this year that will include studios, performance and event space, classrooms, and offices.
+For seven years she served on the ArtsMedford (formerly the Medford Arts Center Inc.) board of directors, as president for two years, clerk for three, and nominating committee member for one.
 During this time she organized and facilitated many projects and events, prominently among them MARV the Medford Arts Resource Vehicle, which was launched in 2017 to bring art into local communities and served the community at over one hundred events through 2020.
 She has edited, written, and managed the ArtsMedford newsletter since 2015.
-Susan also is part of the steering committee of Arts Collaborative Medford (ACmedford.org), which is anticipating opening a community arts space, which will include studios, performance and event space, and classrooms and offices, in 2022 or early 2023.